C0deWiser/casts/README.md

 $user->name->first_name;
 ```

-You can make it not-nullable:
+You can make it non-nullable.
+It means that `name` attribute will always be an
+object, even if empty.

 ```php
 use Codewiser\Casts\AsStruct;